-The back story to the founding of Streets of Growth started in 1995.
-Although various organisations including youth club activities were offering developmental opportunities to young people on our council estates, a growing number were disengaging such provision and getting caught up in low level anti-social behaviour and more formalised street gang drug dealing, violence and associated criminality.
-Being both local residents and professionals in this work ourselves living in these neighbourhoods, we wanted to build a model that challenged and removed the unhealthy reliance upon Police, Prisons, and Youth Clubs being the answer to tackling disengaged young communities living harmful lifestyles.
+The back story to the founding of Streets of Growth was quite simply a response to growing number of young adults on our council estates disengaging current youth provisions and wider educational and economic opportunities.
+Instead, many were getting caught up in low level anti-social behaviour and more formalised street gang drug dealing, violence and associated criminality.
+Being both local residents and professionals in this work ourselves, who had either grown up or were still living in these neighbourhoods, we wanted to build an intervention model that challenged and removed the unhealthy dependence upon Police, Prisons, and Youth Clubs being the answer to tackling disengaged young communities living harmful lifestyles.

-Space and funding has been an ever-imposing threat to our existence and growth, and yet despite this we have gone from renting a disused shop with two chairs and £10 as additional funding, to taking on a semi derelict temporary use print factory that we converted into an 8000 sq ft intervention centre before it was recently torn down to make way for luxury apartment blocks.
-Today, Streets of Growth currently operate from an office block, that sits cheek-by-jowl next to the Canary Wharf financial district where again, we designed and converted it with no grant build funding and using 95% reclaimed, repurposed and upcycled materials.
-Our space, model and team offer our young clients bespoke interventions to transform their socioeconomic situation, so they are externally supported to live out of harm’s way as they learn to compete in the regeneration opportunities that previously passed them by.
+Despite space, funding. and finding the right calibre of person being an ever-imposing threat to our existence and growth, we have gone starting out with a disused shop, to developing a semi derelict temporary use print factory that we converted into an 8000 sq ft intervention centre before it was recently torn down to make way for luxury apartment blocks, to transforming a temporary use office block next to the Canary Wharf financial district, to now currently operating from a converted disused nursery building.
+Such is our resilience, that every move involved designing and converting dilapidated spaces with no grant build funding and using 95% reclaimed, repurposed and upcycled materials.
+We ensure that every space we adopt and adapt involve and offer our young clients bespoke interventions to transform their socioeconomic situation, so they are internally and externally supported to live out of harm’s way as they learn to compete in the regeneration opportunities that previously passed them by.

 To date we have directly worked with over 3000 young adults who have gone on to achieve remarkable successes in their lives and who still contribute to the safety and well being of their neighbourhoods acting as positive role models for the next generation of young communities.
 Young adults who have gone through our model make up 40% of our staffing team keeping our charity in the hands of the young people we serve to ensure we stay true to our vision, mission and purpose as we continue to strive and ensure that no young adult is ever left behind and in harm’s way.
 Thank you for taking the time to read our journey.